mistakia/nano-community/docs/design/glossary.md

 ### WALLET_ID

 A 256-bit random value name/identifier for a specific wallet in the local nano_node database.
-The WALLET_ID is not stored anywhere in the network and is only used in the local nano_node.
-Even though a WALLET_ID looks identical to a seed, do not confuse the WALLET_ID with a seed; funds cannot be restored with a WALLET_ID.
+The `WALLET_ID` is not stored anywhere in the network and is only used in the local nano_node.
+Even though a `WALLET_ID` looks identical to a seed, do not confuse the `WALLET_ID` with a seed; funds cannot be restored with a `WALLET_ID`.
 Do not backup the WALLET_ID as a means to backup funds.

 ### work peers